bodkan/smbe2021/README.md

 We provide two examples:

-- `poster_example.R`: a short example from the poster
+- `[poster_example.R](poster_example.R)`: a short example from the poster
-- `longer_example.R`: a longer, more interesting example adapted from the [tutorial](https://bodkan.net/slendr/articles/tutorial.html) vignette
+- `[longer_example.R](longer_example.R)`: a longer, more interesting example adapted from the [tutorial](https://bodkan.net/slendr/articles/tutorial.html) vignette

+Once the browser-based RStudio session loads, you can open those scripts from the RStudio file browser.

 ## Project website